Gareth1980/ultimate-irish-quiz/README.md

 <h2>Navbar</h2>
 I have used a responsive navigation bar using materialize.
 On the left is the logo.
-For mobile devices a hamburger menu on the top-left expands a menu with links to the different section on the website.
+For mobile devices a hamburger menu on the top-left expands a menu with links to the different pages on the website.
 On larger devices the expanded menu is shown instead.
 I feel this will be easy for users to quickly navigate the website.
 This navbar will be fixed for easy navigation.